chinglee-iot/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 8.4: A compatible declaration shall be visible when an object or function with external linkage is defined. vTaskEnterCriticalFromISR()/vTaskExitCriticalFromISR are used at some ports.

+#### Rule 11.3

+_Ref 11.3.1_

+- MISRA C:2012 Rule 11.3: A cast shall not be performed between a pointer to object type and a pointer to a different object type.
+        Unusual cast is ok as the structures are designed to have the same alignment, this is checked by an assert.

+_Ref 11.3.2_

+- MISRA C:2012 Rule 11.3: A cast shall not be performed between a pointer to object type and a pointer to a different object type.
+        The mini list structure is used as the list end to save RAM.
+This is checked and valid.

 #### Rule 17.3

 _Ref 17.3.1_